HAPPY BIRTHDAY, SANDMAN!

 KPM Berlin is celebrating the 65th birthday of the Sandman and, together with rbb media, has developed a limited edition of 65 pieces of the cult figure, which was invented by Gerhard Behrendt and has been flickering across TV screens since 1959.
 The result: a handmade porcelain adaptation with the unmistakable goatee beard, designed by Thomas Wenzel.
 In an interview, KPM's chief designer tells us all about the creation of the iconic figure .

-The Sandmännchen not just playful and childlike, he is also an iconic figure who manages to touch and unite across generations.
-I am 61 years old, almost as old as the Sandmännchen ; in my childhood, he even united us across the East-West German border.
-A wonderful example of how children can break down barriers.
-He has provided families throughout Germany with guidance and structure—a moment of calm and reflection that remains unchanged to this day.
+The Sandmännchen just playful and childlike—he’s also an iconic figure who manages to touch and unite people across generations.
+I’m 61 years old, almost as old as the Sandmännchen ; during my childhood, he even brought us together across the East-West German border.
+It’s a beautiful example of how children can break down barriers.
+He has provided families throughout Germany with a sense of direction and structure—a moment of calm and reflection—and that remains unchanged to this day.

 And what values does KPM Berlin share with the Sandmännchen?